zhjohnchan/awesome-vision-and-language-pretraining/README.md

 - [Vision-Language Pretraining: Current Trends and the Future](https://vlp-tutorial-acl2022.github.io/)

 ## Licenses
 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [Zhihong Chen](https://github.com/zhjohnchan) has waived all copyright and related or neighboring rights to this work.

+## Acknowledgement
+This repo started from [this survey](https://arxiv.org/abs/2202.09061).
+We thank the authors for their comprehensive review of existing studies.